minujames/hangman-game/README.md

 # Safari Hangman
 This is a hangman game in Animal Safari theme.
-Animals names are the words to guess.
+Animal names are the words to guess.
 The users can start playing game by pressing any letter.

 ### Features
 * For every word, there are (word length + 5) guessing options
 * For every correct guess, animal image is shown with a victory sound.
-* For every lose, corresponding image and sounds are displayed
+* For every lose, corresponding image and sound are displayed

 ## Built With